 Being a highly experienced audiologist in microsuction procedures, he underwent to set up the first BSA accredited Aural Microsuction course in the U.K at Imperial College London, training hundreds of audiologists, GPs and nurses over the past 8 years.
 Having performed several thousands of microsuction procedures, Fitim is regarded as one of the most experienced audiologists on this procedure.
 Fitim is dedicated in providing a professional, safe and efficient audiology service for all his patients.

 Dr Fragoyannis studied medicine in Aberdeen University qualifying with commendation in 2001.
 Following some years in a variety of hospital specialties (including multiple ENT posts), he trained in General Practice gaining his Royal College of GP qualification and membership in 2006.
 Since then, he has gathered wide-ranging experience in several practices and he has been partner in Corfton Road Surgery (Ealing) since 2011.
 He is also the clinical lead and founder of the very popular ear wax removal and microsuction clinic – Ear Care Lab – based in Ealing, London.
-He is also a Governing Board Member for Ealing Clinical Commissioning Group as well as Lead GP for Doctor Care Anywhere.
+He was previously a Governing Board Member for Ealing Clinical Commissioning Group as well as Lead GP for Doctor Care Anywhere.

 Having performed several thousands of microsuction procedures, Dr Fragoyannis is one of the most experienced doctors there is in this procedure.
 He takes pride in giving his patients and students his undivided attention and on being approachable, affable and meticulous, providing the highest quality clinical care.